Pricing Data

 Use Pricing Data > Service Contract Inventory Context.
 For this professional services recompete, find SCI records that can help size the incumbent labor footprint, FTEs, reported hours, subcontractor workshare, and derived hourly-rate context before we build a price-to-win range.

-Separate prime records from subcontractor records, flag where SCI does and does not support pricing conclusions, and explain which findings should influence staffing realism, subcontracting strategy, and the next pricing evidence we should collect.Pricing model workflow
+Separate prime records from subcontractor records, flag where SCI does and does not support pricing conclusions, and explain which findings should influence staffing realism, subcontracting strategy, and the next pricing evidence we should collect.Price-to-win analysis

 Use this workflow when you need a combined pricing model rather than a one-off lookup.
 GovTribe AI can build from BLS wages, benchmark against ceiling-rate evidence, add awarded line-item evidence when relevant, and use Service Contract Inventory context when service-labor footprint affects the pricing decision.